On the controller form for linear hyperbolic MIMO systems with dynamic boundary conditions: Computation of the controller form

 \subsubsection{Algorithm}

-Equipped with a suitable way to reduce the degrees of its elements by means of the \gls{gpld} from \Cref{lem:gdiv_whole}, we now reduce the degrees in the entire matrix $\transmat(\shiftsym,\diffsym)$ by applying a series of row transformations.
+Equipped with a suitable way to reduce the degrees of its elements by means of the \gls{qpld} from \Cref{lem:gdiv_whole}, we now reduce the degrees in the entire matrix $\transmat(\shiftsym,\diffsym)$ by applying a series of row transformations.

-\begin{lem} The matrix $\bar\transmat(\shiftsym,\diffsym) = \mat L(\shiftsym,\diffsym) \transmat(\shiftsym,\diffsym)$ obtained by \Cref{alg:shift_red} satisfies the requirements \eqref{eq:req_lccm_cond}. \end{lem} \eqref{eq:req_degree_cond}. \begin{proof} Starting in the second row, the degrees in each column are corrected from left to right, where each of these correction steps will introduce new undesired shifts to its left in the rows below its diagonal element.
-Therefore, the procedure then continues to the next row, until no more new shifts are introduced as the last row is reached. \end{proof}
+\begin{lem} The matrix $\bar\transmat(\shiftsym,\diffsym) = \mat L(\shiftsym,\diffsym) \transmat(\shiftsym,\diffsym)$ obtained by \Cref{alg:shift_red} satisfies the requirements \eqref{eq:req_alg_conds}. \end{lem} \begin{proof} In the while loop, for the case of unique pivot degrees, the degrees in each column are corrected separately from left to right.
+Therein, each correction step can introduce new shifts to the rows below its pivot element.
+In the case of coinciding degrees of pivot elements, a \gls{qpldm} is performed which reduces the degrees in several columns at once but is not discussed here due to space limitations.
+Then the loop repeats, thus, effectively reducing the delays in each column by the (nonzero) degree differences of the pivot elements until the desired state dimension is reached. \end{proof}